 What is Denison Mines's Piotroski F-Score?

-Denison Mines (DNN) has a Piotroski F-Score of 4 out of 9, indicating neutral financial health.
+Denison Mines (DNN) has a Piotroski F-Score of 4 out of 6 computable signals; 3 of the nine could not be computed from available data, so the full-scale strength rating is not shown.
 The F-Score evaluates nine binary signals across profitability (positive ROA, positive cash flow, improving ROA, earnings quality), leverage (decreasing debt, improving liquidity, no share dilution), and operating efficiency (improving gross margin, improving asset turnover).
-Scores of 7–9 indicate strong and improving fundamentals.
+Scores of 7 to 9 indicate strong and improving fundamentals.
 Learn more in our complete guide to financial health indicators.

 Are Denison Mines's earnings high quality?

-Denison Mines (DNN) has an earnings quality ratio of -0.87x, considered mixed quality.
+Denison Mines (DNN) reported a net loss of $14.2M while generating $12.4M in operating cash flow.
+Operations generated cash despite the loss, but with no positive earnings behind it, the ratio between the two carries no quality signal.
 This ratio compares operating cash flow to net income.
 A ratio above 1.0x means the company generates more cash than its reported earnings, indicating sustainable, cash-backed profits.
 Ratios below 1.0x suggest earnings rely on accounting accruals rather than actual cash generation.
 Learn more in our complete guide to financial health indicators.